coderwall/coderwall-legacy/CONTRIBUTING.md

 *At the time of writing this document we were using VirtualBox 4.3.12 and Vagrant 1.6.5.*

+**WE ARE USING VIRTUALBOX 4.3.12 DUE TO COMPATABILITY ISSUES WITH VBOX GUEST ADDITIONS.**

 #### Vagrant!
 I already know what to do.

 __If you're an experienced Vagrant user then you can fetch the base box and register it yourself.__